-It was founded in the year 1972 and was initially called Systems Applications and Products in Data Processing and later abbreviated to SAP.
+It was founded in 1972 and was initially called Systems Applications and Products in Data Processing, later abbreviated to SAP.
 Since then, it has grown from a small five-person start-up to a multinational company with more than 100,000 employees.
 Its global headquarters are in Walldorf, Germany.
 Nowadays, it’s the world’s market and technology leader in business application software /Enterprise solution providers.

 Over the course of 25 years, SAP’s vision created a world-class multinational business from a small regional company.
-Today, it has subsidiaries, associates, and branches in nearly all industrial nations around the world and is the global market leader in corporate resource planning software.
+Today, it has subsidiaries, associates, and branches in nearly all industrial nations worldwide and is the global market leader in corporate resource planning software.

 In 1977, the company opened its headquarters in Walldorf and converted it to a public company with shares on several stock exchanges.
-It has considerably improved the capital base and has created a framework for its workers to engage more in the performance of the company by changing its structure to a public company.
+It has considerably improved the capital base and created a framework for its workers to engage more in the company’s performance by changing its structure to a public company.

 In the success story of SAP, its enterprise solutions have played a key role.
-Two landmarks in this field are: the first is the production and the 1979 market introduction of the R/2 mainframe software system; the second is the 1992 R/3 server/client software system.
-The use of R/3 Systems has explosively increased since its launch, representing the lion’s share of the sales of products.
+Two landmarks in this field are: the first is the production and market introduction of the R/2 mainframe software system; the second is the 1992 R/3 server/client software systems.
+The use of R/3 Systems has explosively increased since its launch, representing the lion’s share of the sales.
 More than 1,000,000 end-users worldwide already operate with the R/3 System.
 The R/3 system quickly earned a reputation as an excellent standard package, and installations expanded to 40 customers.
 The benefits of the integration philosophy paid off.

 The core R/3 functionality is carefully designed using its own proprietary language called ABAP (Advanced Business Application Programming).ABAP is a fourth-generation language designed to create simple yet powerful programs.
 R/3 also offers a complete development environment where developers can either modify existing code to modify existing functionality or develop their own functions on customer enhancement points, be it reports or complete transactional systems within the framework.

-Keeping in mind that the cloud is the future, companies are adding various cloud-based core business solutions to business networks such as S4/Hana, SuccessFactors, Fieldglass, Ariba,hybris, CEC & many more.
+Keeping in mind that the cloud is the future, companies are adding various cloud-based core business solutions to business networks such as S4/Hana, SuccessFactors, Fieldglass, Ariba,hybris, CEC, Concur & many more.